MicrosoftDocs/well-architected/well-architected/security/design-admins.md

 ![A screenshot of a cell phone Description automatically generated](images/ms-protecting-ms.png)

-Microsoft's recommended core strategy for administrative privileges is to use the available controls to reduce risk
+Microsoft's recommended core strategy for administrative privileges is to use the available controls to reduce risk.

 **Reduce risk exposure (scope and time):** The principle of least privilege is best accomplished with modern controls that provide privileges on demand.
     This help to limit risk by limiting administrative privileges exposure by: